The Polish Labour Code sets out the rights and obligations of employers and employees.

 Health and safety at work

-When signing an employment contract, an employee agrees to perform work of a specified type for an employer, under the employer's direction and at a time and place chosen by the employer.
+When signing an employment contract, an employee agrees to perform work of a specified type for an employer, under the employer's supervision and at a time and place chosen by the employer.
 The employer agrees to pay remuneration to the employee.

-- the type of work,
+- type of work,

 - place of work,